 Note: Granularity options differ depending on whether you are viewing graphs during runtime or in offline view.
 In offline view (available in online and offline graphs), you can select any granularity range down to a minimum of three minutes.
 In runtime view (online graphs only), you are limited to several predefined granularities.

-To detect anomalies during a performance test run, open the online graphs pane in the lower section of the Performance Test Run page.
-For details, see Performance Test Run Page - Graphs View.
+Open the online graphs pane in the lower section of the Performance Test Run page.
+For details, see Graphs view.

 Identify monitors that encountered anomalies.

 In the Graphs pane, identify the monitors that encountered anomalies (indicated by a warning icon ).

 Click a graph that has an anomaly.